ajhenley/gitbook/your_first_java_program.md

    - Laozi
 </blockquote>

 It is time to write your first Java program.
-Your program will display a message to the screen.
-Your program will follow in the tradition of great programmers everywhere.
+This program will display a message to the screen.
 The "Hello, World!" program is a computer program that outputs "Hello, World!" on a display device.
 Being a very simple program in most programming languages, it is often used to illustrate to programmers the basic syntax for constructing a working program.

 Entering instructions for a computer to follow is not easy.
 You must be very specific.
-Typos are not tolerated.
-Many people find this frustrating.
+Typographic errors (typos) are not tolerated.
+Most people find this frustrating, but you will get used to it after a while.

 The computer doesn't think.
-That's your job.
+Thinking is your job.
 It follows the instructions you give it.
 Exactly.

 This exercise teaches you to enter a program.
-It also teaches you to execute that program properly.
+It also teaches you to run, or execute, that program properly.

 ####Let's get started...
 Open Eclipse.
 Create a Java Project called MyFirstJavaProgram.
 Now create a new class named HelloWorld.
 In this class, type the following code.
 It is important to enter the code exactly as written, including capitalization and indentation.
 I'll explain it line by line.